-- In Canary Wharf itself, the case was resolved based on the express terms of the lease.
-As is well known, the European Medicines Agency (EMA) unsuccessfully sought to escape a 25-year lease on a London skyscraper by arguing that the lease would be frustrated when UK ceased to be an EU member state.
-Brexit, it claimed, represented a frustration of common purpose.
-But the lease itself contemplated that the EMA's headquarters might not remain in Canary Wharf for the duration of the lease.
-That was because, subject to (albeit onerous) conditions, the lease expressly permitted the EMA to assign or sublet the property in part or in its entirety.
-Thus the EMA took the risk of its purpose for taking the lease vanishing, because it bargained for the right to transfer it to another party. - Similarly, the Herne Bay dictum above considers a leisure trip where the purpose (the Epsom races) is frustrated.
-In the present context, a contract to supply toilet paper is not likely to be frustrated because the corporate customer's premises are closed and so they do not need or want the toilet paper, but may still be frustrated because delivery has become impossible or illegal from either the supplier or customer's point of view. - And much may turn on the length of the impossibility as compared with the length of the contract period. - O So, for example, in a US case, Montgomery v Board of Education 131 NE 497 (1921) (Supreme Court of Ohio), an 81⁄2 month contract with an individual to supply horse transport services to a school for its pupils was not frustrated by temporary closure of the school by the local board of health during an influenza epidemic.
+- Similarly, the Herne Bay dictum above considers a leisure trip where the purpose (the Epsom races) is frustrated.
+In the present context, a contract to supply toilet paper is not likely to be frustrated because the corporate customer's premises are closed and so they do not need or want the toilet paper, but may still be frustrated because delivery has become impossible or illegal from either the supplier or customer's point of view. - And much may turn on the length of the impossibility as compared with the length of the contract period. - So, for example, in a US case, Montgomery v Board of Education 131 NE 497 (1921) (Supreme Court of Ohio), an 81⁄2 month contract with an individual to supply horse transport services to a school for its pupils was not frustrated by temporary closure of the school by the local board of health during an influenza epidemic.
 This may be because the closure was short, or (and this comes out of the reasoning of the court in that case) because the risk of closure was not intended to be shared with the claimant but rather to fall on the school.
-But, as set out below, things might well have been different if the law had made it illegal for the claimant to continue his trade and pick up pupils. - O Another example arises from the SARS outbreak.
+But, as set out below, things might well have been different if the law had made it illegal for the claimant to continue his trade and pick up pupils. - Another example arises from the SARS outbreak.
 In Wing v Xiong (DCCJ 3832/2003, Hong Kong District Court) a 10-day isolation order prevented the claimant from reaching his flat in Kowloon, Hong Kong.
 The claimant said that this frustrated the lease and discharged him from having to pay any further rent.
 The court disagreed because the lease was for 2 years.
 A 10-day exclusion from the property was "insignificant" in that context (see paragraph 11). - Finally under this heading: does the identification of a particular risk in a force majeure clause exclude the common law of frustration because the parties have considered and made some provision for the risk?
-The answer is: "sometimes but not always". - o In Bank Line Ltd v Arthur Capel & Co [1919] AC 435 a time charter was held to be frustrated when the ship was requisitioned by the Government.
+The answer is: "sometimes but not always". - In Bank Line Ltd v Arthur Capel & Co [1919] AC 435 (HL) a time charter was held to be frustrated when the ship was requisitioned by the Government.
 The charterparty contained a force majeure clause which expressly identified that as a relevant event.
-Lord Sumner held that there could still be frustration because the clause did not make "full and complete" provision for the events in question. - This has since been understood as asking whether the clause makes full and complete provision for the "effects" of the event in question upon the parties' rights and obligations: The Florida [2006] EWHC 1137 (Comm) paragraph 12 (Tomlinson J).

-As mentioned above, in our experience many force majeure clauses still do not expressly deal with pandemics or not expressly set out the full consequences of such an event, and so there is likely to be much argument over this issue.
+Lord Sumner held that there could still be frustration because the clause did not make "full and complete" provision for the events in question. - This has since been understood as asking whether the clause makes full and complete provision for the "effects" of the event in question upon the parties' rights and obligations: The Florida [2006] EWHC 1137 (Comm) at [12] (Tomlinson J). - As mentioned above, in our experience many force majeure clauses still do not expressly deal with pandemics or not expressly set out the full consequences of such an event, and so there is likely to be much argument over this issue.